Punjabi literature: Medieval period

 Sikh literature is more comparable to the literary traditions of other religions of the subcontinent, rather than being analogous to Punjabi literature, which is a regional-language literary tradition.
 Although usually employing Gurmukhi script, the corpus of Sikh texts utilize various languages aside from Punjabi proper, namely belonging to New Indo-Aryan, such as Saraiki, Khariboli, and Braj.
 Thus, the situation for Sikh literature is comparable to the literary tradition of the subcontinental Ismailis.
+Non-religious works were authored by Isar Das, Kisen Singh Arif, Hidayatullah, and Muhammad Boota.